Learning Neural Networks by Neuron Pursuit

+Although multiple neurons belonging to $\mathcal{G}_z$ in the first layer activate due to this directional convergence, their corresponding weights exhibit a distinct rank-one structure.
+In \Cref{fig:wz_it_relu}, the rows of $\rmW_1$ with high norms appear as scalar multiples of one another; in fact, they are positive scalar multiples.
+Specifically, let $\rmW_{1z}$ denote the matrix containing all rows of $\rmW_1$ except the first.
+At iteration 6000, the ratio $\|\rmW_{1z}\|_F/\|\rmW_{1z}\|_2 = 1.000425$, quantitatively confirming that $\rmW_{1z}$ is approximately rank-one.
+Consequently, even though multiple neurons in $\mathcal{G}_z$ activate, they can be represented using a single neuron.\\

 Overall, the empirical behavior is consistent with \Cref{thm_dir_convg}: in the initial stages, the weights belonging to $\rvw_z$ remain small in norm but converge in direction to a KKT of the constrained NCF\textemdash even in the ReLU case, where the theorem does not strictly apply.
-Moreover, in accordance with \Cref{lemma_bal_wt}, the norm of incoming and outgoing weights of hidden neurons belonging to $\mathcal{G}_z$ is proportional.
+Moreover, in accordance with Lemma \ref{lemma_bal_wt}, the norm of incoming and outgoing weights of hidden neurons belonging to $\mathcal{G}_z$ is proportional.